 Yet, given the Trump administration’s calls for more deportations, there is concern that filing taxes may have unintended consequences.
 Just as fewer immigrants appear to be accessing public benefits for which they are eligible, fewer may be comfortable sharing personal information—such as their name and address—with the government on a tax form.

 Contrary to some public perceptions, undocumented immigrants file their taxes in order to comply with the law.
-If they are ever given the opportunity to legalize their status, showing that they’ve paid taxes can help prove how long they’ve been living in the U.S. and their continued compliance with tax laws.
+If they are ever given the opportunity to legalize their status, showing that they’ve paid taxes can help prove how long they’ve been living in the United States and their continued compliance with tax laws.
 According to one tax preparer, “if they are working toward their citizenship, it’s something that can show that they’re here for the long haul.
 They’re here each year paying their taxes.”

 This year, immigrants have less reason to believe that a legalization program will be passed by Congress.
 According to one tax preparer in San Francisco, “many of our clients are telling us that in past years they felt more hope and more of an ability to have a pathway to citizenship and lately there’s a lot less hope.”